lukshyaganjoo/personal/index.markdown

-cs theory or trying to decipher an algebra proof, I spend a lot of my time writing and finding novel ways to spruce up the humble bagel.
+cs theory or trying to decipher an algebra proof, I spend a lot of my time writing and finding novel ways to spruce up the humble bagel and toast.
 I am broadly interested in algorithmic design, complexity theory,  spectral graph theory and have gained a more newfound